Time-Series Models

 }

-This model could be improved in terms of speed by vectorizing the sampling statement in the model block.
+This model could be improved in terms of speed by vectorizing the distribution statement in the model block.
 Vectorizing the calculation of the \(\epsilon_t\) could also be sped up by using a dot product instead of a loop.

 Vectorized MA(Q) model